eliseomartelli

 Since my original complaint, I've discovered numerous forum threads and social media discussions from iPad users experiencing similar issues.
 This suggests a systemic problem rather than isolated incidents.

-Most concerning is that multiple software updates have failed to address these fundamental performance issues while introducing new features that add more strain to the system (like Apple Intelligence, but that's a story for another day).
+Most concerning is that multiple software updates have failed to address these performance issues while introducing new features that add more strain to the system (like Apple Intelligence, but that's a story for another day).

 Reconsidering the "Apple Tax"